 Unusual Options Activity Insight: Lowe's Companies

-On Monday, shares of Lowe's Companies (NYSE:LOW) saw unusual options activity.
-After the option alert, the stock price moved down to $197.15.
+Shares of Lowe's Companies (NYSE:LOW) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $193.71.

 - Sentiment: BULLISH